 Overview

 At the eastern end of the island are the wilderness mountain ranges of the Sierra Maestra.
-Little visited and unspoilt, the isolated environment shelters a remarkable range of flora and fauna and the highest peak on Cuba, Pico Turquino (1,972m).
+Little visited, the isolated environment shelters a remarkable range of flora and fauna and the highest peak on Cuba, Pico Turquino (1,972m).
 The region’s inaccessibility has been the attraction for rebellious groups since colonial times.
 The area was the heart of the insurrection against Spain, and became part of contemporary Cuban lore when the Castro brothers and a handful of comrades took refuge in the lush greenery to plot their revolution.
 Nowadays it is a peaceful environment in which to hike, with some glorious viewpoints over the island and the Caribbean Sea.

 Read More